acse-dc1823/spotID/README.md

     "learning_rate": "Float, initial learning rate, can use scheduler below", "epochs": "Integer, total number of epochs",
     "device": "'cuda' or 'cpu'.
-Can leave it as cuda, as if it doesn't find it it will directly go to cpu", "verbose": "Whether to print out information.
+Can leave it as cuda, as if it doesn't find it it will directly go to cpu", "verbose": "Basic essential logs are always logged.
+This indicates whether to print out extra information.
 Will store it in logs, so recommended to leave it as true", "backbone_model": "'resnet18' or 'tf_efficientnetv2_b2'.
 Recommended resnet for triplet, efficientnet for cosface", "margin": "Float, margin used for triplet and cosface.
 For modified cosface, it is m1", "max_k": "Integer, Maximum number of ranks inspected for evaluating data, see metrics directory for a better explanation",